duduisonfire/rune-maker/README.md

 </p>

 # Rune Maker
 Hello, welcome to Rune Maker github page.
-Rune maker is an League of Legends assistant to select your runes (and in the future, your builds) automatically.
+Rune Maker is an League of Legends assistant to select your runes (and in the future, your builds) automatically.
 I developed this app to personal use, why in linux this app like are inexistent.
 So, if you use linux you are welcome to use my app.